PSPC-SPAC-buyandsell/von_connector/README.md

 (py35) $ pip install -Ur service_wrapper_project/requirements.txt
 ```

-The `configure` script completes the configuration file, wiring the genesis transaction file into the application configuration from the current installation directory.
+The `configure` script completes the configuration file, wiring the genesis transaction file into the application configuration from the current installation directory, and copies the libindy.so binary into `/usr/lib`.

 # Using the Agents
 The pytest code exercises the four service wrapper APIs above, each delegating to its respective von_agent.
 To complete the demonstration, a front end may wire the service wrappers to its user interface, providing an accessible view.